Effects of concurrency on epidemic spreading in Markovian temporal networks: Impact of concurrency on the dynamics of the SIS and SIR models

 We set $\mu=1$ without loss of generality; multiplying the same constant to $\beta$, $\mu$, $a_1$, $b_1$, $a_2$, $b_2$, $a_3$, and $b_3$ only rescales the time; $a_i$ and $b_i$ represent parameters $a$ and $b$ for model $i$.
-We run 5000 simulations for each static network, each partnership model (i.e., model 1, 2, or 3), and each parameter set.
-In each simulation, just one node selected uniformly at random is initially infectious, and all the other nodes are susceptible.
+We run 5000 simulations for each epidemic process model (i.e., SIS or SIR), each static network, each partnership model (i.e., model 1, 2, or 3), and each parameter set.
+In each simulation of the SIS model, we started from the initial condition in which all nodes are infectious.
+This initial condition is not realistic.
+However, we use it with the aim of identifying the quasi-stationary fraction of infectious nodes without being affected by rapid extinction of infectious nodes that may happen with an initial condition having only a small number of infectious nodes even if the infection rate is large.
+In the SIS model, we measure the fraction of infectious nodes at time $t = 10^4$ and average it over $10^3$ simulations at each $\beta$ value.
+In each simulation of the SIR model, just one node selected uniformly at random is initially infectious, and all the other nodes are susceptible.
 For each static network, the initially infectious node is the same over the different partnership models and the different $\beta$ values.
 For each $\beta$ value, we average the fraction of recovered nodes at the end of the simulation over the 5000 simulations, which we call the final epidemic size.

-We run the simulation using the Laplace Gillespie algorithm \cite{Masuda2018SIAM, Masuda2021arxiv}, which is an extension of the direct method of Gillespie to the case in which inter-event times are allowed to obey a mixture of exponential distributions like Eq.~\eqref{mixdistribution}.
+We run the simulation with model 1 using the Laplace Gillespie algorithm \cite{Masuda2018SIAM, Masuda2021arxiv}, which is an extension of the direct method of Gillespie to the case in which inter-event times are allowed to obey a mixture of exponential distributions like Eq.~\eqref{mixdistribution}.
+For models 2 and 3, we run the simulation using the direct method of Gillespie because these models only involve exponential distributions of inter-event times.